Enright1/quartz/content/Ultimate American West Coast RV Trip WTB.md

 ## **Las Vegas, NV**

 End the trip with a bang.
 Casinos, clubs, and shows.
-Also worth considering as a place to buy a house together—Nevada’s tax benefits, relatively affordable housing (compared to major coastal cities), and year-round entertainment make it an appealing base for a group investment.
+Also worth considering as a place to buy a house together—Nevada’s tax benefits, relatively affordable housing (compared to major coastal cities), world-class airport, and year-round entertainment make it an appealing base for a group investment.

 This route balances scenic drives, adventure, and city fun.